 Nothing is worse than cold gravy, and if you serve a refrigerated mix without heating it up, your guests may not want to eat dinner at your house ever again.
 Just because it’s a premade mix doesn’t mean it needs to be less than delicious, so make sure that if you are serving brown gravy, you are serving it hot.

 Serve Brown Gravy Mix with Bread

 One final tip for making brown gravy mix taste better is to serve it with bread.
-The beauty of bread is that there are so many ways this can go.
 You can use rolls, baguettes, or just a slice of bread like you would with hot beef.

 No matter what you use, the bread will absorb the brown gravy and give it a lovely taste and texture that is as comforting as it is delicious.